 This is a grant scheme for the restoration of traditional boundaries in the Pembrokeshire Coast National Park.
-To apply for the scheme, you will need to fill out the application form and submit it to us by Monday 5 December 2022.
+To apply for the scheme, you will need to fill out the Expression of Interest (EOI) form and submit it to us by Monday 13 November 2023.
 Applications will be evaluated and processed on a first come first served basis.

 Pembrokeshire Coast National Park has a wealth of traditional field boundary types, including Pembrokeshire hedgebanks (cloddiau), earth banks and drystone walls.
 The type of boundary often reflects the local conditions, availability of materials and the age of the boundary itself.
 These boundaries make a significant contribution to the landscape and ecology of the National Park.

 The importance of traditional boundaries within the farming system has declined, along with the availability of farm labour required to maintain them.
 Without periodic maintenance hedgerows become thin, gaps appear, and unfenced banks become eroded and tumbledown.
 This process is exacerbated by livestock movement.
 Without significant action there is a risk many of our boundaries could disappear forever.

 The grant scheme

 The scheme exists to provide opportunities for landowners to receive financial support with all aspects of the management and restoration of traditional field boundaries whilst improving Carbon storage in hedgerows.
 The grant pot is limited and there will be yearly application window until 2024.
 We are operating on a first come first served basis for works planned for this coming winter so interested applicants are advised to get applications in as soon as possible.